Hanover-CS/HC18-HasonKarrel-SeniorProject/README.md

 * Use Google Play services API to make a request for the last known location of the user’s device
 * Specify app permissions for the ability of the application to retrieve the current location of the device
-* Use the Location Services Client through the FusedLocationProviderClient and call the getLastLocation function
 * Used for sending a message containing the user’s current location

-## Deployment

-Will be available on the Google Play Store once the application is complete

 ## Built With